w3c/smufl/mdbook/src/about/sources-for-symbols.md

 -   Poulton, Diana. *A Tutor for the Renaissance Lute*.
 London, UK:
     Schott, 1991.

+-   Purcell, Henry. *A Choice Collection of Lessons for the Harpsichord or Spinnet*.
+London, UK: Henry Playford, 1696.

 -   Read, Gardner. *Twentieth-Century Microtonal Notation*.
 USA:
     Praeger, 1990.